ESWAT/augmentedreaction-theme/README.md

 ------------------------------------------------------------------------
 ###Package Control

-Just install it and make sure to update your `Settings - User` file with:
+Search for [Theme - Augmented Reaction](https://sublime.wbond.net/packages/Theme - Augmented Reaction), install it and make sure to update your `Settings - User` file with:

 ```
 {